 This is the animation footage I managed to draw for a week.

-After exporting them as an SVG sequence, I converted it into JSON by my script to import to Houdini.
+After exporting them as an SVG sequence, I converted it into JSON by my script to import it to Houdini.
 (I should’ve made how to render programmable.)
 Extruded the contour to 3D, then saved as Alembic file.
 To place the models in 3D space and add camera movement, I used Cinema4D since it allows me unsorted ways of doing.

 Rendered with Octane Renderer roughly, I composited the passes with AfterEffects.
 I added some noisy textures onto them so that the visual looks fuzzy in-between photorealistic, hand-drawn, and whatever styles.